microsoft/vscode-docs/docs/devcontainers/create-dev-container.md

 You'll be prompted to pick a pre-defined container configuration from our [first-party and community index](https://containers.dev/templates) in a filterable list sorted based on your folder's contents.
 From the VS Code UI, you may select one of the following Templates as a starting point for Docker Compose:

 * [Existing Docker Compose](https://github.com/devcontainers/templates/tree/main/src/docker-existing-docker-compose) - Includes a set of files that you can drop into an existing project that will reuse a `docker-compose.yml` file in the root of your project.
-* [Node.js & MongoDB](https://github.com/devcontainers/templates/tree/main/src/javascript-node-mongo) -  A Node.js container that connects to a Mongo DB in a different container.
+* [Node.js & MongoDB](https://github.com/devcontainers/templates/tree/main/src/javascript-node-mongo) -  A Node.js container that connects to a MongoDB database in a different container.
 * [Python & PostgreSQL](https://github.com/devcontainers/templates/tree/main/src/postgres) -  A Python container that connects to PostgreSQL in a different container.
 * [Docker-from-Docker Compose](https://github.com/devcontainers/templates/tree/main/src/docker-from-docker-compose) - Includes the Docker CLI and illustrates how you can use it to access your local Docker install from inside a dev container by volume mounting the Docker Unix socket.